ShaishavShah04/Cash-Flow-Management-App/README.md

 The **FirebaseVision library** was recently deprecated and most forums online did not reflect this.
 So we had to thoroughly research the alternative **Firebase Text Recognition library** and put bits and pieces from different websites together to make this app work.

 ## Accomplishments that I'm proud of
 Our team is proud of developing the app interface in a limited time period.
-As first-year undergraduate students, a big part of this project was self-learning how to code through free tutorials online.
-We had no experience in Java / android studio prior to this.
+At the time, we were first-year undergraduate students.
+Therefore, a big part of this project was self-learning how to code through free tutorials online.
+We had no experience in Java / Android Studio prior to this.

 ## What we learned
 We learned how to work with Android Studio, the Firebase Platform, and Java.